CollegeHumor: CollegeHumor content

 CollegeHumor produced original comedy videos under the CH Originals (formerly known as CHTV) banner.
 In addition, the website hosted a large collection of user-submitted viral videos, encompassing home movies, bizarre sports highlights, sketches, and such.
 These videos were released one month prior to being posted on the CollegeHumor YouTube channel.
 The CollegeHumor archive of over 1,500 videos is available on the Dropout streaming platform.
 In December 2022, the CollegeHumor YouTube channel had over 7.39 billion views and 14.6 million subscribers.

 Digiday stated that "CollegeHumor's YouTube channel was at one time YouTube's seventh largest by number of subscribers".
 Wired highlighted that YouTube became so central to the company that they "abandoned" the CollegeHumor "website in favor of rerouting CollegeHumor.com to its YouTube channel".
 In 2017, CollegeHumor had "upward of 200 million Facebook video views a month, about twice the number of views then received by CollegeHumor videos on YouTube"; by 2019, the Facebook video monthly views slipped "to about one-third of the 2017 tally".
 The Washington Post opined that the pivot to partnering with Facebook "probably sounded the death knell for the humor site" as Facebook had falsely inflated video metrics.
 In contrast, Wired commented that its sources "suggested YouTube was far more central and influential to CollegeHumor's business model than" Facebook – CollegeHumor ran into trouble creating videos which YouTube would allow monetization of as flagged videos would be banned from advertisement placement.

-CH Originals, established by Sam Reich in 2006, was CollegeHumor's original comedy video section, featuring sketches and short films written and produced by the CollegeHumor staff, which included Patrick Cassels, Emily Axford, Adam Conover, Mike Trapp, and Brian Murphy (among others).
+CH Originals, established by Sam Reich in 2006, was CollegeHumor's original comedy video section, featuring sketches and short films written and produced by the CollegeHumor staff, which included Pat Cassels, Emily Axford, Adam Conover, Mike Trapp, and Brian Murphy (among others).
 CH Originals videos included sketch comedy, film and television parodies, animation, and music videos.
 In addition to stand-alone viral comedy shorts or "one-offs", which are usually shot on location and feature hired actors, CH Originals also produced a number of series—notably Hardly Working, Jake and Amir, and Nerd Alert—which were shot in the CH office and starred the CH staff members themselves.